Pouyanpi/NeMo-Guardrails/README.md

 ## Command Line Chat

 For testing purposes, the Colang Flows framework provides a command line chat that can be used to interact with the LLM.
+Pass the path to a directory containing the desired configuration files (in both `.co` and `.yml` formats) into the `--config` parameter.

 ```
 > colangflows chat --config=...